quat1024/garden/garden/linux.md

 Some of the unallocated space *might* be slack to keep an SDD happy?

 I went ahead and deleted the mystery partitions.
 Now that I think about it, might have been OEM factory troubleshooting stuff?
+Oh well!!!

-Oh well.
-I've also heard that leaving some unallocated space on an SSD can make them happier but I've also heard that's an urban legend.
+I've also heard that leaving some unallocated space on an SSD can make them happier but I've also heard that's an urban legend, so maybe i'll keep a gig or two blank.

 The new plan: